 While two subwoofers are generally better than one because they smooth out the bass in the room with careful placement (fewer room modes – smoother frequency response), they can also decrease bass quality if the placement is not done carefully.

-This is a complicated topic and it’ll take more than a few sentences to explain.
-Keep reading and stay with us till the end, in this article we’re spitting the facts.
+This is a complicated topic that will take more than a few sentences to explain.

 If you’re looking for a sub for a medium to large-sized room, this is how you’ll decide if you need 1 or 2 subs, the easy way:

 - Are you only concerned about the main listening position?

 - Do you have enough flexibility to place the sub in the optimal spot for the MLP (main listening position)?

 - If the answer to both is yes, then get the one bigger sub.

 - If the answer to either is no, then two smaller will be safer.